2pai/wit-iot/readme-en.md

 ## Introduction

-As we know, now there's a lot of personal virtual assistant app like Siri, Alexa, Google Assistant, etc who can help us to do many things.
-We can give command using voice/text and the assistant will give the feedback with information/action.
+As we know, now there's a lot of personal virtual assistant apps, like Siri, Alexa, Google Assistant, etc that can help us to do many things.
+We can give commands using voice ot text and the assistant will give the feedback with informations or actions.

 ### What is NLP?